RGNMR: A Gauss-Newton method for robust matrix completion with theoretical guarantees: Introduction

 \section{Introduction}

 Low-rank matrices play a fundamental role in multiple scientific disciplines.
 As reviewed in \citet{davenport2016overview}, in various applications, there is a need to recover a low rank matrix from only a subset of its entries.
-Examples include recommendation systems \citep{bennett2007netflix}, various problems in computer vision \citep{kennedy2016online, Tulyakov_2016_CVPR, miao2021color}, and sensor network localization \citep{drineas2006distance}.
+Examples include recommendation systems \citep{bennett2007netflix}, various problems in computer vision \citep{kennedy2016online, Tulyakov_2016_CVPR, miao2021color}, in sensor networks \citep{10361831} and in single‐cell data analysis \citep{lejun2025seqbmc}.
 A key challenge in these and other applications is that some of the observed entries may be arbitrarily corrupted outliers.

 In this work, we consider the robust matrix completion (RMC) problem, of recovering a low rank matrix from a subset of its entries, out of which a few are outliers.
 Formally, let $X\in \mathbb{R}^{n_1\times n_2}$ be a matrix with a decomposition $X= L^*+S^*$, where $L^*$ is a rank $r$ matrix and $S^*$ is a sparse corruption matrix whose few non-zero entries are arbitrary.
 The RMC problem is to recover $L^*$ from the subset $\{X_{i,j}\,|\, (i,j)\in\Omega \}$, where $\Omega \subset [n_1]\times [n_2]$ denotes the subset of observed entries in $X$.